gravitational/teleport/rfd/0094-kubernetes-node-joining.md

 Deploying nodes in the same Kubernetes cluster will become easier.
-This can be used to join all kinds of Teleport service (kubernetes, app, db, windows desktop, discovery), but also to join `tBot` and offer an easier MachineID integration in Kubernetes.
+This can be used to join all kinds of Teleport service (kubernetes, app, db, windows desktop, discovery), but also to join `tbot` and offer an easier Machine ID integration in Kubernetes.
 This would pave the way for a better experience for users hosting access plugins next to the Teleport control plane.